 The EP must be written for a duration of no more than 6 months.
 The EP may be updated during that timeframe to reflect any changes in assignment of activities without a face-to-face meeting.
-However, under no circumstances can the FEP change the activities in the EP without first discussing the change(s) with the participant.
+However, under no circumstances, except as described above in item #2, can the FEP change the activities in the EP without first discussing the change(s) with the participant.

 Each time an EP is developed or changed, it must be filled out in CARES, printed, signed by the FEP (or RS if in the application phase) and the applicant or participant must be given the opportunity to sign the EP.
-If the applicant or participant refuses to sign the EP, the agreement is still considered binding because the individual committed themselves to W-2 participation when signing the W-2 Participation Agreement.
+If the applicant or participant refuses to sign the EP, the agreement is still considered binding because the individual made a commitment to participate in assigned activities when signing the W-2 Participation Agreement.